 top of page

-Sarvesh's Journey - Childhood and Early Signs
+Savi's Journey - Childhood and Early Signs

 A lot of people asked me how I actually figured out I am trans and that my gender identity does not align with my assigned gender.